peekyou-api/peekyou_api_ruby/README.md

 ## Using

-The main.rb file in repo provides an example of how to use our api package
+The main.rb and api.rb file in repo provides an example of how to use our api package

 ## Community